Kinovarobotics/ros_kortex/kortex_gazebo/readme.md

 ## Controllers

-### JointTrajectoryController with MoveIt! support

 The simulated arm is controlled with a `effort_controllers/JointTrajectoryController` from [ros_controllers](http://wiki.ros.org/ros_controllers).
 This controller offers a [FollowJointTrajectory](http://wiki.ros.org/joint_trajectory_controller) interface to control the simulated arm, which is configured with [MoveIt!](http://docs.ros.org/kinetic/api/moveit_tutorials/html/index.html) so the trajectories outputed by the `move_group` node are sent to the robot in Gazebo and executed.
 The RViz Motion Planning plugin offers simple motion planning support for the simulated robot.
 See the [kortex_move_it_config documentation](../kortex_move_it_config/readme.md) for more details.

+There are also individual JointPositionController's for every joint, stopped by default.
+These are used by the kortex_arm_driver node to do velocity control.

-See the [kortex_control package documentation](../kortex_control/readme.md) for more details.
+See the [kortex_driver package documentation](../kortex_driver/readme.md) for more details on how to use the simulated arm.

-### Individual JointPositionController's for each joint

-The simulated arm is controlled with one `effort_controllers/JointPositionController` per joint.
-These controllers offer a simpler topic interface to control the simulated arm joint by joint.
-These controllers cannot be used with MoveIt!, which needs a `FollowJointTrajectory` interface.

 ## Initialization script

 The package also uses a [Python script](./scripts/home_robot.py) to home the robot after the robot has been spawned.
-Gazebo is **launched with paused physics** when using the trajectory controller.
+Gazebo is **launched with paused physics**.
 Otherwise, the arm would fall to the ground because the controllers are not fully loaded when the robot is spawned in the simulator.
-When everything is well loaded, the script unpauses Gazebo's physics and uses MoveIt! to home the robot.
+When everything is well loaded, the script unpauses Gazebo's physics and executes the robot's Home action.

 ## Plugins